 Stuff.
 The Phillies love to sell team-themed merchandise, from DVDs (including team histories and a tribute to Ashburn) to books to caps to jerseys to autographed balls.
 They sell stuffed Phanatic dolls and children's books with the Phanatic as the protagonist, written by Phanatic portrayer Tom Burgoyne, who succeeded original Phanatic Dave Raymond (who wore the outfit from 1978 to 1993).
 There's even a takeoff on the "build-a-bear" theme, "Build Your Own Phanatic."
-I am convinced that I’ve never seen so much team merchandise available per square foot at any stadium or arena I’ve ever visited.
+I don't think I've ever seen so much team merchandise available per square foot at any stadium or arena I’ve ever visited.

 During the Game.
 This is not Veterans Stadium.
 You can wear your Met gear at CBP without fear of drunken bums physically hassling you.
 And you don’t have to worry about them making fun of your less-traditional Met gear (such as orange caps or black jerseys).
 If they do, just remind them that the Phillies' uniforms haven’t always been classy red-pinstripe jobs:

 The 76ers have had some whacked-out togs as well, and don’t even get me started on the Flyers’ 1980s duds.
 Seriously, long pants for hockey?